By Fortress Business Advisory

 Starting your own business can be like having a baby — a very important life decision that might not always be a rational one.
+You are now an entrepreneur.
 9 months into your 9-5 insipid job and you might decide to take the proverbial exit from the freeway, onto the smaller more challenging road less traveled.

 But it’s not always smooth sailing.
 Akin to raising a baby, your business is bound to give you many sleepless nights, demanding all your attention and testing your resolve at every stage.
 Persevere, and you shall be rewarded.